-Each year, thousands of items are recalled by manufacturers because they are defective or pose a safety threat.
+Each year, thousands of items are recalled by manufacturers because they are defective or a threat to public safety.
 Faulty wiring may cause fires; small parts may choke children; and poorly researched prescription drugs may come with life-threatening side effects.

 Of course, it isn’t only recalled items that can pose a danger.
-In some cases, a company may not recognize the danger of a product of they may choose to ignore it.
+In some cases, a company may not recognize the danger of a product or they may choose to ignore it.

-That’s what apparently happened at GM when a faulty ignition switch caused dozens of reported deaths.
+That’s what seems to have happened at GM when a faulty ignition switch caused dozens of reported deaths.
 News outlets say some GM employees knew about the problem 10 years before the company recalled 2.6 million vehicles last year.
 The automaker has set aside $400 million to compensate victims.

 Whether you were injured by a prescription drug, medical device or consumer product, you may be entitled to compensation from the manufacturer.
-It may not matter if the product has been recalled or not.
+Regardless of if the product has been recalled or not.